Scholarly interpretation of Gospel elements: Parables and paradoxes

 Crossan writes that Jesus' parables worked on multiple levels at the same time, provoking discussions with his peasant audience.

 Jesus' parables and aphorisms circulated orally among his followers for years before they were written down and later incorporated into the gospels.
 They represent the earliest Christian traditions about Jesus.

 Eschatology

-Jesus preached mainly about the Kingdom of God.
-Scholars are divided over whether he was referring to an imminent apocalyptic event or the transformation of everyday life, or some combination.

-Most of the scholars participating in the third quest hold that Jesus believed the end of history was coming within his own lifetime or within the lifetime of his contemporaries.
+Most of the scholars participating in the third quest hold that Jesus was an eschatological prophet believed in the imminent arrival of the kingdom of God.
+Simultaneously, some of these scholars tend to see Jesus's predictions as mistaken, while many others view it from the perspective of the conditional nature of judgement prophecy.
 This view, generally known as "consistent eschatology," was influential during the early to the mid—twentieth century.
 C. H. Dodd and others have insisted on a "realized eschatology" that says Jesus' own ministry fulfilled prophetic hopes.
 Multiple conservative scholars have adopted the paradoxical position the kingdom is both "present" and "still to come" claiming Pauline eschatology as support.
 R. T. France and N. T. Wright and others have taken Jesus' apocalyptic statements of an imminent end, historically, as referring to the fall of Jerusalem and the destruction of the Temple in 70 CE.